phil-opp/blog_os/blog/content/edition-3/posts/02-booting/uefi/index.md

 ### Printing to Screen

 The UEFI standard supports multiple interfaces for printing to the screen.
 The most simple one is the _Simple Text Output_ protocol, which provides a console-like output interface.
 It is described in section 11.4 of the UEFI specification ([PDF][uefi-pdf]).
-We can use it through the [`SystemTable::stdout`] method provided by theThe `uefi` crate supports`uefi` crate:
+We can use it through the [`SystemTable::stdout`] method provided by the `uefi` crate:

 [`SystemTable::stdout`]: https://docs.rs/uefi/0.8.0/uefi/table/struct.SystemTable.html#method.stdout